DevKumar005/ECG-Fairness-Utility-Audit/README.md

 ## 📝 Project Context

-This project was completed as part of a university term paper on **AI Ethics and Reliability**.
+This project was completed as part of a university Term Paper on **AI Ethics and Reliability in Healthcare**.

 ---